AndongYang/Imitation-learning/README.md

 # Imitation Learning

 ## Behavioral cloning
-+ 1991-Efficient training of artificial neural networks for autonomous navigation
++ 1991-Efficient training of artificial neural networks for autonomous navigation <br />
 D. A. Pomerleau

 + 1997-Learning From Demonstration